 We will reach carbon neutrality in our electric vehicle facilities in the north of France by 2025, and in the rest of Europe by 2030.

-Thanks to the Filns Re-Factory and our subsidiaries at Renault Environment, our dismantling, component recycling, and battery businesses will generate more than €1 billion in sales in 2030.
+Thanks to the Filns Re-Factory and The Future Is NEUTRAL, our dismantling, component recycling, and battery businesses will generate more than €1 billion in sales in 2030.